golanlevin/ExperimentalCapture/docs/portraits_3_indirect_portrait.md

 # Portraits (III): The Indirect Portrait

 In these projects, artists construct portraits without relying on direct depictions of their subjects.
-Rather than photographing, interviewing, or otherwise observing a person directly, they work with traces and proxies: possessions, residues, documents, biological samples, surveillance records, personal data, and other forms of indirect evidence.
+Rather than photographing or otherwise observing a person directly, they work with traces and proxies: possessions, residues,  biological samples, personal data, and other forms of indirect evidence.

 Across these projects, the subject may be absent, deceased, or entirely unknown.
 The artist assembles fragments and artifacts from which a portrait can be inferred.
 A room stands in for its occupant; a collection of possessions stands in for a life; a strand of hair stands in for a body.
 The viewer becomes an active participant in reconstructing the missing person from the evidence that remains.